• About

 10. On this tab you’ll find the ability to change your page dimensions (width and height), rotating views, mat size, and also options to turn on print and cut borders.

 11. Then, send it to your CAMEO machine to be cut.
-In your upper left hand side of the page you’ll see an “A” on a small design that looks like your machine.
+In the upper left-hand side of the page, you’ll see an “A” on a small design that looks like your machine.
 Click this.

 13. In this tab you can change your Cut Mode, Cut Style, and Material.
-My recommended settings for each is: Cut Mode -Standard, Cut Style – Cut, Material Type – Vinyl
+My recommended settings for each are: Cut Mode -Standard, Cut Style – Cut, Material Type – Vinyl

 14. Click on the “Send to Silhouette” tab to actually cut out your design.